kaiqnes/kaiqnes/README.md

 # Hello there ✌️😎
-I'm Caique Nunes, an "IT Guy" since 2011, and as a Software Developer since 2017.
+I'm Caique Nunes from Brazil, an "IT Guy" since 2011, and as a Software Developer since 2017.
 I had the opportunity to work with banks, credit card companies and e-commerce platforms, resulting in an experienced Backend Developer.

 ### Experience with:
 - **Golang** *(Gin, UpperDB, GORM)*